Home Inspection Facts

 Major mechanical items will be checked such as the furnace, air conditioning units, hot water heater, and electrical box.
 Depending on the season, the furnace or central air conditioning will only have a visual inspection done as you can't turn on the furnace on a 90-degree day, nor can you test the central A/C on really cold days, or it could break the system.
 The electrical box will be inspected by removing the entire front panel.
 The seller should be aware of this.

-If there are appliances included in the purchase the inspector will test each of these appliances out by turning them on (such as a stove) and running them (dishwasher, clothes washer) for at least a short time period, just to make sure they function.
+If there are appliances included in the purchase the inspector will test each of these appliances out by turning them on (such as a stove) and running them (dishwasher, clothes washer and dryer) for at least a short time period, just to make sure they function.

 Inspectors will also climb into attics to view the interior of the roof and the surrounding wood structure and they'll crawl into crawl spaces as long as they can fit.
 However, an inspector cannot create access to something that is not readily available.
 They cannot cause any damage to the property they're inspecting so they can only inspect visible items.